ElNiak/cupp-rs/README.md

 It is also strange that the Rust version produce more words than the Python version.

+It is my first Rust program, so it will be fun to analyse !

 ## TODO

 * [ ] Add tests